-I wrote this article in 2014 and it was first published in the British Bodyguard Association Journal.
+I wrote this article “International Security Training” in 2014 and it was first published in the British Bodyguard Association Journal.
 Over the last 20 plus years I have organized training courses and events internationally and to be honest teaching the classes is the easiest part.
 The administration and logistics is the pain in the ass… Enjoy!

 I am sat at JFK Airport in New York writing this article, I am waiting to catch a flight to the Middle East where I will teach a seminar for members of a National police force.
-I will stay in a nice hotel, be driven around and be decently paid, this is a far cry from 25 years ago when I was a 17 year old recruit turning up for basic British Army Infantry training at Depot Litchfield.
-Over the years I have provided security and training services to a wide variety of private and government client in Western and Eastern Europe, US, Latin America and Africa.
+I will stay in a nice hotel, be driven around and be decently paid, this is a far cry from over 25 years ago when I was a 17 year old recruit turning up for basic British Army Infantry training at Depot Litchfield.
+Over the years I have provided international security training and services to a wide variety of private and government client in Western and Eastern Europe, US, Latin America and Africa.
 And every job and location tends to have their own individual problems!

-The first thing I take into consideration when approached for a contract is who the clients are and if they are times wasters, which over 90% are.
+The first thing I take into consideration when approached for a international security training contract is who the clients are and if they are times wasters, which over 90% are.
 Also, what it is they want exactly and can they afford it I regularly get emails from people wanting a vast array of course with money not being a problem, these tend to be the dreamers and the wannabes.
 When I believe someone is a serious client then we need to confirm they are who they say they are.

 Several years ago I was approached by a police training institute from Mexico, where my company and I have worked numerous times.
 We were at the stage of waiting for the plane tickets to arrive, luckily for us they did not.
 A week or so later we saw the media reports that the institute had been raided and its official’s and others in the state associated with the local police had been arrested by federal police due to connections to the Drug Cartels.
 These days you have to be very careful, especially when operating in countries where government corruption is high!

-When I write proposals I expect that the training programs will change if we get the contract due to facilities, equipment and team or local politics.
+When I write international security training proposals I expect that the training programs will change if we get the contract due to facilities, equipment and team or local politics.
 But if the flights and retainer arrives we deal with the expected issues when we get to the location and the training starts.

-Now what a lot of people don’t understand is that running commercial training projects and operating outside of a regular military or government structure is very different.
+Now what a lot of people don’t understand is that running commercial international security training projects and operating outside of a regular military or government structure is very different.
 For a start always remember, if things go bad for whatever reason, you have no support.
 Your local embassies with do the minimum they are required to do if it gets to the stage of where you need their assistance.